kaliop-uk/ezmigrationbundle/README.md

 ## Usage of transactions / rolling back changes

 By default the bundle runs each migration in a database transaction.
-This means that if a step fails, all of the previous steps get rolled back, and the database is left in its original state.
+This means that if a step fails, all the previous steps get rolled back, and the database is left in its original state.
 This is a safety feature built in by design;
 * if you prefer the migration steps to be executed in separate transactions the easiest way is to create a separate migration file for each step